 We are only closed on December25, and January 1 and 4.
 We also remain closed in stormy weather or other extreme circumstances, but that is always announced on our website.

-- The Main entrance to the Botanical Garden and the Meise village entrance, will be closing for a year.
-We will construct two brand-new reception pavilions.
+- The Main entrance to the Botanical Garden and the Meise village entrance are close.
+We construct two brand-new reception pavilions.
 At the moment you’re welcome at our our temporary entrance, 300 m to the right of the former Main entrance.

 - With the exception of guide dogs, visitors are not permitted to bring animals into the Botanic Garden.